Yarkona/TOF/README.md

 # Target-oriented Fine-tuning for Zero-resource Named Entity Recognition

-This repository contains the code of the recent research advances.

-*Target-Oriented Fine-tuning for Zero-resource Named Entity Recognition*
+This repository contains the code of the recent research advances in Paper *Target-Oriented Fine-tuning for Zero-resource Named Entity Recognition*.

 Ying Zhang, Fandong Meng, Yufeng Chen, Jian Xu and Jie Zhou in Findings of ACL 2021.
 If you find this repo helpful, please cite the following: